skajuks/CPPInjector/README.md

 # CPPInjector
-A simple injector with badass gui written in QT/C++
+A simple injector written in QT/C++

 Before use!
 change QString defaultLocation to your default .dll location, mine is C:\Windows\cheat.